ajvondrak/git-topics/doc/git-topics-stage.1.md

 ## SYNOPSIS

-`git topics stage` <name>
+`git topics stage` <topic>

 ## DESCRIPTION

-Merges an existing, "reasonably" stable topic branch given by <name> to the _develop_ branch for beta testing & integration.
-If so configured by `git topics setup`, <name> will be automatically prefixed to adhere to branch naming conventions.
+Merges an existing, "reasonably" stable topic branch named <topic> to the _develop_ branch for beta testing & integration.

 The merge is done with the `--no-ff` flag, ensuring that a commit is always created to record the fact that this topic was staged.
 The topic branch will